-With each stroke of the paintbrush, self-taught artist Clayton Conner has been adding color to the Last Frontier for the last four years in the form of historic murals.
+With each stroke of the paintbrush, self-taught artist Clayton Conner has been adding color for the last four years in the form of historic murals.
 His museum-like displays have given many an extra reason to visit Skagway.

 One of his pieces can be found on the exterior wall of the Westmark Inn Skagway.